 The sages teach that Joshua, one of the two spies who did not participate in the bad report about Canaan, composed a prayer 28 years later after finally leading the people into the land.
 This prayer, which is still recited every day, contains the phrase efes zulato, which means “there is nothing but Him (God).”
 It’s not by accident that Joshua used the same word that got his colleagues into so much trouble.
 He was teaching us that there is one time when we can use the word “but” — when we say “there is nothing but God.”

-Try saying this phrase this week.
+Try including this phrase into your prayers.
 It transforms anything negative into a positive – there is nothing but God, and so anything is possible.